 The headaches I experienced with WordPress were mostly caused by cheap shared hosting.

 Stable, secure hosting for your website and funnels is as fundamental as the air we breathe.

 This is another factor in the decision to use Leadpages or ClickFunnels or similar.
-Straight off the bat, they are housed on faster serves than most people on shared hosting have for their websites.
+Straight off the bat, they are housed on faster servers than most people on shared hosting have for their websites.
 Squarespace is the same.

-Although, in reality, you are paying the same or more than you would for decent managed hosting anyways, but without the benefits of the vast WordPress eco-system of templates, plugins and the epic page builders that exist now.
+Although, in reality, you are paying the same or more than you would for decent managed hosting anyway, but without the benefits of the vast WordPress eco-system of templates, plugins and the epic page builders that exist now.

 And it’s not expensive.
 I think the word free is engrained in the mentality of all of us who use WordPress.
 There are negative connotations attached to that word.

 We can achieve impressive things for free, or cheap, but I for one overlooked the fundamental foundation required to take advantage of all the free stuff that the WordPress eco-system offers for far too long.